Lisa Brown (boxer): Professional career

 Brown made her pro boxing debut against Leilani Salazar at the Convention Center in Tucson on May 5, 2000.
 Beating her opponent with a TKO in the fourth round.
 She started her career with eight wins in a row.
 She would beat her opponents in their home town, which earned her the nickname, "Bad News".

 On September 1, 2001, Lisa Brown faced Leona Brown for the second time in a row that year.
 The fight was held at Cedarbridge Academy in Bermuda.
 In her first fight Lisa beat Leona by a six round unanimous decision in the Civic Center earlier that year.
-And when she beat Leona for the second time, she won the vacant IWBF bantamweight title.

 On September 23, 2005, Lisa Brown fought Jackie Chavez at the Jean Pierre Sports Complex in Port of Spain, Brown won the WIBC and WIBA junior featherweight titles with a ten round unanimous decision over Jackie Chavez.

 On March 22, 2007, at the Isleta Casino & Resort in Albuquerque, Lisa Brown faced Jackie Chavez again for the IFBA junior featherweight title, Brown was again the victor, winning by unanimous decision over ten rounds.

 On March 7, 2009, at the Jean Pierre Sports Complex in Port of Spain, Brown won the WIBA junior featherweight title.
 She TKO'd her opponent Maribel Santana in the third round at the 1:45 mark.

 On March 27, 2010, at the Casino Rama in Ramara, Brown fought Ana Julaton for the vacant WBA super bantamweight title and won the fight with a unanimous decision.

 On November 19, 2011, Brown fought again for the WIBA junior featherweight title.
 She fought against Angela Marciales at the Queen's Park Oval in Port of Spain.
 She won the fight by a TKO in the fourth round at the 1:26 mark.

+On August 18, 2012, Brown fought Jackie Nava for the WBA super-bantamweight title.
+She would lose via third round stoppage.

 In her last fight on September 21, 2013, she beat Amanda Beaudin with a split decision and hasn't fought since.

+Brown was inducted into the International Women's Boxing Hall of Fame in 2020.